devacadian/Freebird-Twitter-Logo-Restorer/README.md

 3. **Continuous Checks:** The extension checks for the logo at regular intervals to ensure that the classic logo is displayed even when the page is refreshed or a new page is loaded.

 ## ⚙️ Installation
-1. **Download From the Chrome Store** Download the chrome extension from the published chrome store listing here--> https://chrome.google.com/webstore/detail/freebird-x-twitter-logo-r/obopljmdbiaalaffaaijniobhfhfnild
+1. **Download From the Chrome Store:** Download the chrome extension from the published chrome store listing [here](https://chrome.google.com/webstore/detail/freebird-x-twitter-logo-r/obopljmdbiaalaffaaijniobhfhfnild).

 OR